ubffm/deromanize/README.rst

 for a more scientific and statistical approach.
-However, the purpose of the weighting system is simply to allow the person defining to have a greater control over how results are sorted and have nothing to do with science or statistic.
+However, the purpose of the weighting system is simply to allow the person defining to have a greater control over how results are sorted and have nothing to do with science or statistics.
 If you want to sink items in a particular group lower in the final sort order, stick a big fat number besides the replacement value.
 This is the only meaning the numbers have.
 Fear not!
 They only print to help you debug.
 There are some tricky methods you can